-Grammar: bogus <boolean>;
+Grammar: bogus <boolean>; Blocks: server, view.server Tags: server edns

 Allows a remote server to be ignored.

 If a remote server is giving out bad data, marking it as bogus prevents further queries to it.
 The default value of bogus is no.